slesinger/georamos/docs/index.md

 the ` key should give you a left-arrow.

 # Use cases
-- use C64 quick and smooth
+- use C64 quick and smooth, avoid floppy shuffling and wait times
 - exchange data C64<>pc with ease
 - develop on pc and run on real hw
-- main features are: ... finsh them
+- main features are: ... finish them
 - netlets - geoterm providing UI from PHP, allow "links" to download and execute code on c64 while being in geoterm mode (applets)
 - applets
 - browse web